MontiCore/monticore/docs/BestPractices-CLI.md

 ```
 -h,--help                    Prints this help dialog
--i,--input <file>            Reads the source file (mandatory) and parses the
+-i,--input <file>            Reads the (mandatory) source file resp. the
                              contents of the model
--path <file>                 Sets the artifact path for imported symbols
+-path <dirlist>              Sets the artifact path for imported symbols
 -pp,--prettyprint <file>     Prints the AST to stdout or the specified output
                              file (optional)
 -s, -symboltable <file>      Serializes and prints the symbol table to stdout